Impact investing: Gender lens investing

 Gender lens investing is a subsection of Impact Investing, and refers to investments which are "made into companies, organizations, and funds with the explicit intent to create a positive impact on gender".
 Investments which promote gender equity and address gender based issues can be made by investing in gender led enterprises, enterprises which promote gender equality through hiring, women in positions of authority, or in their supply chain, as well as supporting services which support, empower and develop capacity of women.
 Gender lens investing was created in response to the difficulty which woman face in accessing capital, as women globally have less access and higher barriers to obtaining capital.

 Female entrepreneurs have routinely struggled to attract capital from male investors.
 In 2019 Fortune magazine reported that just 2.2% of all venture capital went to female founders.
 Taken together, all female founders raised less in capital than one e-cigarette manufacturer.
 Some have gone to great lengths to avoid experiencing gender discrimination.
 In 2017 the Telegraph reported on the founders of Witchsy who created an imaginary third male founder in order to converse with male investors.

 Gender lens investing is growing rapidly.
 More than 100 funds are open to private investors.
 In 2018 the number of gender lens assets under management grow by 40% according to analysis by Veris Wealth Partners.
 Demand is rising with major banks offering gender lens bonds including NAG, Goldman Sachs, Merrill Lynch and many others.

+Environmental Investing

+Environmental Investing is a subsection of Impact Impacting, and refers to investments made into companies or groups that have the intent to generate a measurable, positive environmental impact along with traditional financial returns.
+Investments that address climate change can be made by funding projects like clean energy generation, public transportation infrastructure, sustainable water management, and others.
+Environmental investing was created in recognition that immense private capital is required to address environmental issues, particularly climate change.

+Environmental Investing has grown rapidly over the past couple decades.
+The Green Bond market, the most prominent instrument in the field, was created by World Bank in 2008 in response to the Great Recession.
+By 2024, the Green Bond market had reached a total cumulative issuance of ~$700 billion, and total issuance of all sustainability-related bonds had grown to nearly $8 trillion.
+Demand had existed in both private and public capital markets.